 Meet more patients

 At St. Jude, Donovan received proton therapy and chemotherapy.
 These procedures came at no out-of-pocket cost to his family.
-This is because, thanks to the generosity of donors, families never receive a bill from St. Jude for anything.
+This is because, thanks to the generosity of donors, families never receive a bill from St. Jude for treatment, travel, housing or food.

 Donovan completed treatment in December 2017, just in time to be home for Christmas.
 He has now celebrated a second Christmas cancer free.
 He’s in school and has a lot of friends.